Ponte Vedra Beach, Florida: History

-What is now north Florida was visited several times by European explorers in the 16th century, but there is little evidence for them specifically coming to Ponte Vedra Beach.
-It may have been sighted by Juan Ponce de León during his voyage to Florida in 1513, but as his precise landfall is unknown, this claim can be made by many communities on the east coast of Florida.

 The area remained sparsely populated through the late 19th century, even as other seaside communities began to develop to the north.
 Minerals were discovered in 1914, and a community known as Mineral City grew around the mining operations.
 These minerals, mostly titanium (ilmenite), zircon, and rutile were recovered from beach sands by the Buckman and Pritchard Mining Company.
 The National Lead Company bought Buckman and Pritchard in 1921 and discontinued mining as demand dropped after World War I. In 1929 it began to develop the area to be similar to The Cloister in Sea Island, Georgia.
-Colonel Joseph C. Stehlin, who had been with the company in St. Louis, arrived on January 1, 1929 to manage development.
+Colonel Joseph C. Stehlin, who had been with the company in St. Louis, arrived on January 1, 1929, to manage development.

 The company wanted a more impressive name than Mineral City for its resort, so Colonel Stehlin and his wife, Elizabeth (née Morton), went to the library in St. Augustine to research various possibilities for a new name.
 Since Florida had been under Spanish rule, they looked on an old map and found the name Pontevedra on the Atlantic coast of Spain at "approximately" the same latitude as Mineral City.
 (Pontevedra, Spain, however, is over 800 miles farther north at about the same latitude as Boston.)
 The Galician name of the town was derived from a Roman bridge ("pontis vetera" or "old bridge") that spanned the nearby Lérez River centuries earlier.
 Colonel Stehlin submitted the name to the National Lead board for approval and Mineral City became Ponte Vedra.